 Australia; New; Zealand; Papua; New; Guinea; Solomon; Islands; Vanuatu

 World Vision is committed to the highest levels of stewardship of all its resources.
-Through systematic monitoring and evaluation of all its programmes, World Vision seeks ongoing improvement of the quality of its programmes.
-In addition, World Vision has systematic financial audits (internal and external) each year of all its programmes.
-Deloitte Haskins & Sells are our current external auditors.
+Through systematic monitoring and evaluation of all its programmes, World Vision constantly strives to improve the quality of its programmes.
+World Vision India has systematic financial audits (internal and external) of all its programmes.
+BSRR & Co. are our current external auditors.

-World Vision aims to promote lasting change in the life of the sponsored child and our aim is to benefit and encourage every person in the child's community to become a strong and productive member, thus moving the whole community towards self-reliance.
-Your support will provide a child with supplementary nutrition, education and health care, and also help the family as well as the community that your sponsored child lives in.
+World Vision aims to promote lasting well-being of all children in the communities we serve.
+Our aim is to benefit and encourage every person in the child's community to become a strong and productive member, thus moving the whole community towards self-reliance.
+Your support will provide a child with opportunities to access basic health care, appropriate education, and also help the family as well as the community that your sponsored child lives in.
 This gives a chance for children to experience a normal, healthy and happy childhood.

-World Vision is about building sustainable communities for children so that they have a better and different future.
+Our experience over the years suggests that children in need living with their families and communities can experience well-being of life by carefully designed investment into their families and communities.
+Your sponsorship is way to partner with the child's family to give the child a new day and an opportunity to experience lasting change.
 World Vision assists children living with parents because such assistance enables them to remain as a family unit.
 In many families, either the father or mother is dead or disabled or one of the parents has abandoned the family.
 In other instances, the parents are very poor and the income is too little for survival.

 On occasion, there may be a change in the circumstances of either your sponsored child or you, which may reduce the period of sponsorship.